Skip to content

 Throughout the day, our skin accumulates external pollutants that can clog pores and dull the complexion.
 It is essential to cleanse your face thoroughly to rid the skin of all accumulated impurities, allowing optimal cell renewal.
 This helps prevent imperfections, enlarged and clogged pores, dull complexion, and accelerated skin aging.

-Our advice: Opt for double cleansing, starting with a gentle makeup remover with milk or oil for a gentle removal, followed by a cleansing gel or lotion.
-Evening is also the ideal time for exfoliation to remove accumulated dead cells or for the application of targeted treatments for blemishes, radiance, and regeneration.
+Opt for double cleansing, starting with a gentle makeup remover or oil, followed by a cleansing gel or lotion.
+Evening is also the ideal time for exfoliation and targeted treatments for blemishes, radiance, and regeneration.
+Using a Correcting Facial Mask helps gently exfoliate, refine the skin’s texture, and provide deep hydration while supporting overnight restoration.

 Night is a time for cellular renewal and regeneration: the cell division process intensifies to repair damaged cells, and blood circulation accelerates to support cell renewal.
 It is the moment when our skin is most active in regeneration, provided we give our body the rest it needs and do not miss out on sleep.
 Indeed, our lifestyle and lack of sleep can hinder the skin's regeneration process at night.